-All purchases of apparatus, supplies, materials, and equipment will be made in accordance with all applicable laws and regulations, including Chapter 143, Article 8, of the North Carolina General Statutes, board policy, and school system purchasing procedures.
-Purchasing contracts subject to the E-Verify requirement will contain a provision stating that the contractor and contractor's subcontractors must comply with the requirements of G.S.
+1 All purchases of apparatus, supplies, materials, and equipment will be made in accordance with 2 all applicable state laws and regulations, including Article 8 of Chapter 143, Article 8, and 3 Articles 6E and 6G of Chapter 147 of the North Carolina General Statutes, board policy, and 4 school system purchasing procedures.
+Purchasing contracts subject to the E-Verify requirement 5 will contain a provision stating that the contractor and contractor's subcontractors must comply 6 with the requirements of G.S.
 Chapter 64, Article 2.
-For purchases and contracts valued at \$1,000 or more, the Transylvania County Board of Education (the "board") will require each bidder or vendor to certify that it is not listed on the state treasurer's Final Divestment List or Iran Parent and Subsidiary Guidance list, as required by G.S.
-147, Article 6E, and that it will not engage subcontractors who are on either list.
-All employees involved in purchasing must be familiar with applicable requirements.
+Purchases using federal funds must also be 7 made in accordance with all applicable requirements of federal law and regulation, including the 8 Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal 9 Awards ("Uniform Guidance") issued by the U.S. Office of Budget and Management.
+(See also 10 policy 8305, Federal Grant Administration.)
+For purchases and contracts valued at \$1,000 or more, the Transylvania County Board of Education (the "board") will require each bidder or 11 12 vendor to certify that it is not listed on the state treasurer's Final Divestment List or Iran Parent 13 and Subsidiary Guidance list, as required by G.S.
+147, Article 6E, and that it will not engage 14 subcontractors who are on either list.
+All employees involved in purchasing must be familiar 15 with applicable requirements.

-The purchasing finance officer shall ensure that written specifications for desired products are descriptive and clear and incorporate the quality requirements and service needs of the school system.
-There is no minimum number of bids, proposals, or quotes required for the purchase of apparatus, supplies, materials, and equipment (whether formally or informally bid); however, the board encourages the purchasing finance officer to obtain at least two bids, proposals, or quotes when feasible.
+The finance officer shall ensure that written specifications for desired products are descriptive and clear and incorporate the quality requirements and service needs of the school system.
+There is no minimum number of bids, proposals, or quotes required for the purchase of apparatus, supplies, materials, and equipment (whether formally or informally bid); however, the board encourages the finance officer to obtain at least two bids, proposals, or quotes when feasible.

-Except as otherwise required by law or specified by the board, the board delegates to the superintendent the authority to award contracts for the purchase of apparatus, supplies, materials, and equipment involving amounts up to \$90,000.
-Any purchases or contracts involving expenditures greater than this amount must be approved by the board.
-The purchasing finance officer and any additional staff deemed appropriate by the superintendent shall review submissions of bids, proposals, or quotes to determine if they are responsive to the system's specifications and make recommendations to the superintendent.
-The superintendent may award the contract based upon such recommendations or make a recommendation to the board for award of the contract by the board.
+23 Except as otherwise required by law or specified by the board, the board delegates to the 24 superintendent the authority to award contracts for the purchase of apparatus, supplies, materials, 25 and equipment involving amounts up to \$90,000.
+Any purchases or contracts involving 26 expenditures greater than this amount must be approved by the board.
+The finance officer and 27 any additional staff deemed appropriate by the superintendent shall review submissions of bids, 28 proposals, or quotes to determine if they are responsive to the system's specifications and make 29 recommendations to the superintendent.
+The superintendent may award the contract based upon 30 such recommendations or make a recommendation to the board for award of the contract by the 31 board.

-Apparatus, supplies, materials, and equipment must be purchased in accordance with the following requirements.
+- Apparatus, supplies, materials, and equipment must be purchased in accordance with the following requirements. - 35

-A. FORMAL BIDS (EQUAL TO OR MORE THAN \$90,000)
+36 A. FORMAL BIDS (EQUAL TO OR MORE THAN \$90,000) 37